Grand Falls (Arizona)

 Grand Falls was formed when lava from nearby Merriam Crater in the San Francisco volcanic field flowed into the Little Colorado River, creating a lava dam.
 The river was forced to reroute itself around the dam and Grand Falls formed where the river rejoins its original course.

 The waterfall is remote and no major paved roads access it.
-In fact the closest road, Grand Falls Road, crosses the floor of the Little Colorado River and at times during the year, only a four-wheel-drive vehicle can traverse it.
+The closest road, Grand Falls Road, crosses the floor of the Little Colorado River and at times during the year, only a four-wheel-drive vehicle can traverse it.
 The falls are dormant for months of the year and reduced to only a drip.
 To access the falls a passenger car can reach the south side of the river.
 However, a four-wheel-drive vehicle is then required and only Navajo guides or experienced back-country people are advised to take the road across the river.

-A Navajo Nation hiking permit is not required to visit the Falls.
-The site and the roads to it are located on the Navajo Nation so leaving the roads or trails is against Navajo Law.
-Picnic benches are provided at the viewpoint.
-The trail is one-half mile long and easy.
+The Falls used to be open to tourists prior to March 2023, but has since then been closed for its safety to the local environment.